 Use data to find insights

-Using your research to storify the candidate persona
+Using your research to storify the candidate’s persona

-You have gathered enough raw information from your interviews with stakeholder, employees and candidates.
-You also found out some insights from your data.
+You have gathered enough raw information from your interviews with stakeholders, employees, and candidates.
+You also found some insights from your data.
 But how do you storify so that everyone on the team can gain from the gathered data?